seansitter/mcsvr/README.md

 simple and focused on managing the cache itself.
 In the case of the LRU manager, it also ensures the backing cache does not need to take out a writelock on reads to update the LRU list.

+The BroadcastCacheEventListener receives cache events and re-broadcasts them to a list of listeners.
+The broadcast listener is configured in McServerConfig.

 #### LRU Manager
 The LRU manager listener is implemented in the LRUManagerListener class.
 This class communicates vi a blocking queue to a consumer thread.
 Executing all LRU transformations on a single thread means we don't need to synchronize